Just1a2Noob/sql-warehouse/README.md

 3. **Data Modeling**: Developing fact and dimension tables optimized for analytical queries.
 4. **Analytics & Reporting**: Creating SQL-based reports and dashboards for actionable insights.

+🎯 This repository is an excellent resource for professionals and students looking to showcase expertise in:

+- SQL Development
+- Data Architect
+- Data Engineering
+- ETL Pipeline Developer
+- Data Modeling
+- Data Analytics

 ---

 ## 🚀 Project Requirements